TheSharks/WildBeastDocs/docs/install_linux.md

 			![Twitch app management](screenshots/twitchappmanage.png)
 			4. Copy that character sequence and replace the "A twitch Client-ID" placeholder in the config with that ID.
 	- Imgur
-		- This API is used in conjuction with the `randommeme` command to pull random memes from Imgur.
+		- This API is used in conjunction with the `randommeme` command to pull random memes from Imgur.
 			1. Go to the [Imgur App Registration](https://api.imgur.com/oauth2/addclient).
 			2. Fill in the application name you prefer to use.
 Set Authorization type to "Anonymous usage without user authentication" as no further auth will be needed for pulling memes.
 			3. Fill in the email you fancy to receive notifications about this app in.